esdra00/my-portfolio/README.md

 # Esdra Bergamasco - Portfolio

-I built from scratch my own website, fully responsive with a focus on micro-interactions.
-I choose to not use any framework and reserving them for other project.
-My portfolio aim to show my abilities as a front-end developer but in it you can also find a collection of all my other projects I consider worth showcasing.
+I personally designed every aspect of this portfolio using Figma, the industry-leading design tool.
+This platform serves as a showcase of my expertise as a Front-End Web Developer, encompassing a collection of carefully curated projects that I consider worth showcasing.
+These projects aim to demonstrate my versatility and proficiency across various domains.

 ## Table of contents